tsgates/arch-wiki-markdown/wiki/Disk_Quota.md

 truncated.
 Cannot save quota settings..." you can try removing the previously created files aquota*

+Tip:If you get the output "quotacheck: Mountpoint (or device) /home not found or has no quota enabled.
+ quotacheck: Cannot find filesystem to check or filesystem not mounted with quota option." and you are using a custom kernel, make sure quota support is enabled in your kernel.

 Tip:In Addition you can try to use "-F vfsold" and "-F vfsv0" afterwards
 NOTE: As of 3.1.6-1, Arch does not support "vfsv1"